 at what festival could you pass up Schlenkerla Rauchbier?

 The next day got off to a slow start as the weather was gray and a bit cooler.
 We decided to have a meal away from the Sandkerwa area again but this time chose longtime fave Mahr’s.
 The Biergarten had been so great a few weeks earlier but we headed right into its cozy classic pub as it was not a day for sitting outside.
 We snapped up one of the last tables and soon groups were being sent back outside.
-Their U was as marvelous as ever, as was the typically great meal.
+Their U was in good form, perfect for yet another great meal.

 the U & the Ah